Inazuma Eleven (video game): Gameplay

 Matches either take the form of the aforementioned 4-a-side kickabouts against members of the school, or a full-scale 11-a-side game against one of the other teams competing in the tournaments.
 In full-size games, players can have up to five substitutes ready to switch in during a time-out.
-Before a match begins, players can change their team's formation using cards they've obtained by beating other teams and looking in chests.
+Before a match begins, players can change their team's formation using cards they have obtained by beating other teams and looking in chests.
 Winning matches grants teams experience points (which level up their players), prestige points (which are used to buy items in shops and to recover FP and TP), and friendship points (which are spent when scouting and recruiting new players), as well as recovery items, equipment, and formation cards.

 Instead of making standard movements in duels like dodging or shooting, players can also use special abilities, called "hissatsus", to learn either by leveling up or using an unusual move manually.
 They are typically more powerful and effective than their regular counterparts and can typically only be stopped by other moves, but cost TP (Technical Points) to use.
-They are divided into four categories: Shoot hissatsus are used to score goals; Dribble hissatsus allow the player to get past an opponent; Block hissatsus take the ball away from the opponent; and Catch hissatsus are able to stop shots that catching normally wouldn't achieve.
+They are divided into four categories: Shoot hissatsus are used to score goals; Dribble hissatsus allow the player to get past an opponent; Block hissatsus take the ball away from the opponent; and Catch hissatsus are able to stop shots that catching normally would not achieve.
 These abilities include summoning a dragon to shoot the ball or creating a giant hand of energy to save a shot.
 Special moves also have elements, which give them a boost when used by a player of the same element.